rubocode/journey/introduction/index.md

 I have made considerable effort to make the organization of content structure simple, focused and relevant to overall purpose.
+Of course, there is a personal element and a personal touch as it is derived out of my journey.

+I am sharing this on the Internet and the format is designed primarily for a phone.
+It is easy to share a coherent chunk from a larger topic.

 Enjoy!